Dylan Durivaux

-Dylan Durivaux (born 18 June 2001) is a French professional footballer who plays as a right-back for club Red Star.
+Dylan Durivaux (/fr/; born 18 June 2001) is a French professional footballer who plays as a right-back for club Red Star.

 Club career

 Durivaux came through the academy of Saint-Étienne.
 He won the Coupe Gambardella with the club's under-19 side in 2019.
 After having played for the Saint-Étienne and Guingamp reserve sides, he signed for Ligue 2 club Niort on 19 July 2022 on a two-year contract.
 After the club suffered relegation to the Championnat National, Durivaux managed to establish himself as an important first team player in the 2023–24 season.

 On 25 July 2024, Durivaux signed for newly-promoted Ligue 2 club Red Star.

 International career

 Durivaux is a former under-19 international for France, appearing in a 3–1 friendly win over Portugal on 25 February 2020.